Augustine Zhao Rong and Chinese martyrs – Readings

 Benedict of Nursia (circa 480—547), known as the Father of Western monasticism, had a huge influence in his own time and in succeeding centuries.
 His monks were a source of stability in the highly disordered state of Europe following the collapse of the Roman Empire and the invasions of the northern tribes (e.g. Vandals, Huns); they laid the ground for the emergence of the cultural wealth of the Renaissance from the 12th century onwards.

 Benedict was born about 480, the son of a Roman noble from Nursia (modern Norcia, in Umbria), and it is believed he was a twin of St Scholastica.
-Little certain is known about his life, as the only source is from Gregory the Great.
-Dialogues, Book II.
+Little certain is known about his life, as the only source is from Gregory the Great’s Dialogues, Book II.
 It has been described as “the biography of the greatest monk, written by the greatest Pope, himself also a monk”.
 It is more a spiritual portrait than a factual biography.

-Benedict began studies in Rome but left before completing them to become a hermit in Subiaco.
+Benedict began studies in Rome, but left before completing them to become a hermit in Subiaco.
 Over a period of three years in solitude, Benedict matured both in mind and character, in knowledge of himself and of his fellow-man.
 At the same time he became deeply respected by people in the neighbourhood, so that when the abbot of a nearby monastery died, the monks begged him to be their abbot.
 Although he did not agree with their lifestyle, he finally accepted.

 However, it did not work out—so much so that the monks tried to poison him, and he went back to his hermit’s cave.
-The legend is that they tried to poison his drink but, when he blessed the cup, it shattered.
-They then tried to kill him with poisoned bread but, when he blessed it, a raven came and snatched it away.
+The legend is that they tried to poison his drink, but when he blessed the cup, it shattered.
+They then tried to kill him with poisoned bread, but when he blessed it, a raven came and snatched it away.
 Many other miracles were attributed to him, and many people came to him for direction.
 He built 12 monasteries, each with a superior and 12 monks.
 He himself lived in a 13th with some whom he thought were more promising.
 Benedict, however, was the father or abbot of all the groups.

 Benedict later left for Monte Cassino, near Naples, where he drew up the final version of his Rule.
 This contained much of the traditional monastic teaching of earlier monks like Cassian, Basil and probably also the so-called Rule of the Master, though much modified by Benedict.
 His vision was a life characterized by prudence and moderation rather than severe asceticism and lived within a framework of authority, obedience, stability, and community life.
 ‘Stability’ meant that a monk would generally stay permanently in the monastery which he had joined.
 It was a way of life which was complete, well-ordered and practical.
 The monk’s day was taken up with liturgical prayer, complemented by sacred reading and manual work of various kinds which took care of the community’s needs.